 reading, analysing and importing automatically structured product term sheets in pdf format

-generating documents containing complex quantitative analysis results, up to date with latest market data
+generating documents containing complex quantitative analysis results, up to date with the latest market data

 defining reusable and compositional risk scenarios